Nigel2392/wagtail_fedit/README.md

 This might create issues where the userbar links are not linking to the correct edit- view.

-To solve this we have created a quickfix by including a template-tag at the end of your html template.
+For this we have created a simple solution by including a template-tag at the end of your html template.

 Example: